Muscles of the thoracic wall

 After going through this study unit you will be able to:

-- Identify and name the muscles of the thoracic wall.
+- Identify and name the intrinsic and extrinsic muscles of the thoracic wall.

 - Describe their attachment points and innervation patterns.